dbwebb-se/mvc/example/symfony/README.md

 Let's add a few images to the website to ensure that we can link to static assets like images.

-We save the images in the directory `public/img` so Let's create it.
+We save the images in the directory `public/img` so let's create it.

 ```
 mkdir public/img